Quality customer service is a crucial aspect to look after for customer retention & revenue growth.

 29. Knowledge-centered Service

-Knowledge-entered service refers to the mechanism of empowering the help desk agents to apprehend new information & inflating the corporation's cumulative knowledge.
+Knowledge-centered service refers to the mechanism of empowering the help desk agents to apprehend new information & inflating the corporation's cumulative knowledge.
 KCS helps enrich customer service by assisting the agent in developing practical knowledge & assimilating with content guidelines and quality measures.

 Key Performance Indicators or KPIs are the critical indicators or metrics that determine the company's progress towards a goal.
 Based on KPIs, companies draw out their strategies, make decisions and focus on what matters most to achieve a particular purpose.
 Some vital customer service KPIs are customer cycle value, resolution rate, first contact resolution rate, etc.